arjunbhalla03/cse15l-lab-reports/Lab_Report_3.md

 ```

 We can use find -maxdepth/-mindepth to find files or directories that have either a maximum depth or minimum depth in our file path.
 We can use this to exclude certain levels of file paths while looking for different files and directories.

+## Citations

+I used Chat GPT to research the coomand-line options for the find linux command.
+I typed in "What are find command line arguments".
+It provided me with the options that I used for my lab and showed me the correct syntax of each option.
+I then applied them to the technical file and created my own examples of use for each of these commands.